rosca-cristian/api-nest-portal-cursos-reservas/README.md

    - Wait for deployment to complete
    - Your API will be available at: `https://YOUR_APP_NAME.onrender.com`

-### Step 3: Seed Database (Optional)
+### Step 3: Database Seeding (Automatic)

-After first deployment, you can seed the database with demo data:
+The database will be automatically seeded on first deployment with demo data:
+- 16 demo users (students, faculty, admin)
+- 40 courses (20 programming + 20 AI/ML)
+- Sample enrollments and reservations
+- 4 library floors with 48 spaces

+**The seed is idempotent**: If the database already has data, the seed will skip automatically.
+This means every deployment will safely run the seed command without duplicating data.

+To manually reseed the database (WARNING: deletes all data):
 1. Go to your Render web service dashboard
 2. Click on "Shell" tab
-3. Run: `npx prisma db seed`
+3. Run: `npx prisma migrate reset`

-This will populate your database with:
-- 16 demo users (students, faculty, admin)
-- 40 courses
-- Sample enrollments and reservations

 ### Step 4: Test Your API